 Two reports are made concerning occupational injuries.
-The first report preliminary includes figures for accidents reported at work and workrelated diseases for one year, and the trends for these figures on an overall level are reported under the heading of Occupational injuries.
-After this report, the final figures arrived at in the following year are reported under the same heading for those reported work-related diseases and accidents, their incapacity rate and the relationship to the employees on a detailed level.
+The preliminary figures for accidents reported at work and workrelated diseases for a year, and the trends in these figures are reported under the heading of Occupational injuries.
+Under Occupational diseases and occupational accidents (under the name of Occupational injuries from 2004) are the annual final figures for reported work-related diseases and accidents, their incapacity rate and the relationship to the employees on a detailed level.

-Swedish Parliament, the Government (the Ministry of Industry, Employment and Communications in particular), the National Institute for Working Life, enterprises, trade organisations, interest groups, international organisations, universities, institutes of higher education, researchers, students, occupational health services within municipalities, county councils, enterprises and authorities.
+Swedish Parliament, the Government (the Ministry of Industry, Employment and Communications in particular), the National Institute for Working Life, enterprises, trade organisations, interest groups, international organisations, universities and institutes of higher education, researchers, students, the mass media, the general public, occupational health care services working with municipalities, county councils, enterprises and authorities.